This chapter covers the following topics:

 In InterSystems IRIS, you define transactions within applications using either

-Both techniques work, regardless of whether the database modifications that constitute the transactions are performed with SQL INSERT
+Both techniques work, regardless of whether the database modifications that constitute the transactions are performed with SQL INSERT, UPDATE, and DELETE statements or ObjectScript SET and KILL commands.

 These SQL and ObjectScript commands are summarized in the following table.